JohanEngelen/johanengelen.github.io/_posts/2017-12-25-LDC-and-AddressSanitizer.md

 # Closing remarks

-The memory-bug situation in D isn't nearly as bad as in C++, for example because of garbage collection, array slices, and `@safe`.
+The memory-bug situation in D isn't nearly as bad as in C++ partly because of garbage collection, array slices, and `@safe`.
 The fact that the examples I use are either non-idiomatic D code or compiler bugs should strengthen your belief that D really is a much safer language than C++.
 However in practice, not all D code uses `@safe` and [DIP1000](https://github.com/dlang/DIPs/blob/master/DIPs/DIP1000.md), and developers keep using pointers more often than they should, and so the risk of memory bugs remains.
 Using ASan should be part of your testing _in addition to_ using the memory safety features already present in D.

 I hope that this article helps you in using ASan in your projects.
 Compiling with ASan enabled is the same as with Clang and GCC: `-fsanitize=address`, simple!